404Setup/t-thread/README.md

 No need to install TLIB Base, need Java 17.

 ## Install
-Please use shadow to remap T2hread to your own path to avoid conflicts with other libraries/plugins using TProxy.
+Please use shadow to remap T2hread to your own path to avoid conflicts with other libraries/plugins using T2hread.

 `maven`